Coronavirus (COVID-19) information and support

 Expanding Eligibility and Qualification for Payments

-Eligibility for JobSeeker Payment and Youth Allowance for jobseekers have been expanded to assist:
+Since 25 March 2020, eligibility for JobSeeker Payment and Youth Allowance for jobseekers has been temporarily expanded to assist:

 - sole traders and self-employed people.
 They will be able to meet mutual obligation requirements by continuing to operate their businesses.

 - permanent employees who have been stood down or lost their job.

 - people caring for someone infected or in isolation as a result of contact with Coronavirus.

 The following eligibility criteria are currently waived, for certain payments until 24 September 2020:

 Access to payments also became easier with a temporary removal of the requirement for an Employment Separation Certificate, proof of rental arrangements and verification of relationship status.